AdTekDev/eCommerceSecurity/Review/Readme.md

 ### SQ.02.2
 Critique the safety of each of the following passwords, giving your specific reasoning. (a) swordfish, (b) Lt6^, (c) Processing1, and (d) nitt4aGm^.

+### SQ.03.1
+Most IP addresses are public, in the sense that they can appear on the public Internet.
+However, a few IP addresses have been designated as private IP addresses.
+One private IP address range is 172.16.0.0 to 172.31.255.255.
+Private IP addresses can only appear within a firm.
+In Figure 6-20 (textbook), internal hosts have private IP addresses except for those in the DMZ, which use public IP addresses.
+Explain this discrepancy if you can.

+### SQ.03.2
+A firm has the following firewall policy: Employee access to Internet servers should be unrestricted and external clients should only be able to access the firm’s public webserver, http://www.adtekdev.com.
+The firm also has a finance server that should only be accessible to people in the finance department.
+The server and the finance departments are all on the internal subnet 10.5.4.3.
+The firm has a single large site.
+How would you implement this policy?
+Create both a firewall architecture and ACLs for the border firewall for both internal and external connection-opening attempts.